eclipse-ibeji/ibeji/docs/design/README.md

 The final architectural concept is the In-Vehicle Digital Twin Service.
 It has an interface that enables Digital Twin Consumers to discover the vehicle's resources and provides the details necessary to interact with those resources.
 The In-Vehicle Digital Twin Service has an interface that allows Digital Twin Providers to dynamically register their resources.

-Below is the architectual diagram for Ibeji.
+Below is the architectural diagram for Ibeji.

 ![Component Diagram](diagrams/ibeji_component.svg)